muratk3n/thirdwave/en/2021/03/private-government.md

 [Thinker T. Paine] shows enormous faith in free markets and does not display a trace of the anti-capitalist class conflict that characterized nineteenth-century politics.
+[Why?]
 The answer is that labor radicals saw access to self-employment as central to avoiding poverty and attaining standing as equals in society.
 In the late eighteenth and early nineteenth centuries, the most radical workers were not the emerging industrial proletariat, but artisans who operated their own enterprises.
 As such, they were simultaneously capitalists and workers...

 In an economic context in which the self-employed find their status and opportunities threatened by powerful institutions, it does not